x8699876/FastCopy/README.md

 ![Screenshot](/doc/fastcopy-v1.2.6-screenshot-2018-11-19_23-31-58.png "screenshot")

-* The source can be a combination of multiple directories and files delimited by the semicolon ";".
-You can either use the browse button to choose directories or copy paste directly into the input box.
-The file choose supports multiple directories selections.
+- **Source**: The source can be a combination of multiple directories and files, delimited by a semicolon (`;`).
+You can use the **Browse** button to select directories, or copy and paste paths directly into the input box.
+The file chooser supports selecting multiple directories.

-* The target should always be one directory or drive.
+- **Target**: The target must always be a single directory or drive.

-* Check the muti workers for SSD drives for copying files simuteneously.
-Usually it should speed things up if there no other bottlenecks on such as the network or cable, ports.  * The "override only if newer or a size difference is detected" is handy to when you need to stop and resume a copy task. say you stop a copying task in the middle , when you resume it by running again , it will skip the already copied files on the target directory and copies only the not yet copied over files.
+- **Multi-workers**: Enable multiple workers for SSD drives to copy files simultaneously.
+This usually improves performance, as long as there are no other bottlenecks such as network speed, cables, or port limitations.

+- **“Override only if newer or size differs”**: This option is useful when you need to stop and resume a copy task.
+For example, if a copy operation is interrupted and later resumed, files that were already copied will be skipped, and only files that are new or incomplete will be copied to the target directory.

+- **“Create the same source folder…” option**:
+  **Example:**
+  - Source: `/Users/myhome/Repository`
+  - Target: `/Volumes/externaldrive/backup`

-* "Create the same source folder..." option, for example: source is "/Users/myhome/Repository", target is "/Volumes/externaldrive/backup", with this option checked, a "Repository" diorectory will be created under /Volumes/externaldrive/backup and the contents under the source will be copied to /Volumes/externaldrive/backup/Repository
+  When this option is enabled, a `Repository` directory will be created under `/Volumes/externaldrive/backup`, and the source contents will be copied to:
+  `/Volumes/externaldrive/backup/Repository`

-* Package the small files first -- will sppeed up the overal copying if you plan to copy lots of small files in some directories.
-Those small filess files will be zipped up first and copied over to the target as one package.
-This will greatly help copying large amount small files over the network , or to external attached USB drives, because copying small files one by one to such external devies are the slowest no matter what software you use.
+- **Package small files first**: This option speeds up the overall copy process when copying a large number of small files.
+Small files are zipped together first and then copied as a single package.
+This greatly improves performance when copying over a network or to externally attached USB drives, where copying many small files one by one is typically very slow regardless of the software used.

 ## Hook to the Windows Explorer Context menu